pprior123/family-car-log/README.md

    - **Notes** (what was done - optional)
 3. Click **Save Log Entry**

+### Editing a Log Entry

+1. Find the log you want to edit
+2. Click the **✏️ Edit** button
+3. Confirm when prompted
+4. Update any field (vehicle, date, odometer, category, notes)
+5. Click **Save Changes**
+6. Edited entries show "Last edited" timestamp

 ### Deleting a Log Entry

 1. Find the log you want to remove